-Writing tasks will be as open-ended as is appropriate to allow students to use supporting ideas that best fit the purpose and audience for the writing task.
+Writing tasks will be as open ended as is appropriate to allow students to use supporting ideas that best fit the purpose and audience for the writing task.
 Tasks will not be subject-area specific; if they choose, students will be able to respond with ideas from areas outside of English language arts, such as history and science.
 The complexity of the tasks and the level of sophistication expected in the responses will increase at each grade level.

-Examples of writing tasks at grades 4, 8, and 12 are provided in chapter two and in appendix B.
+Examples of writing tasks at grades 4, 8, and 12 are provided in chapter two and in the NAEP Questions Tool (http://nces.ed.gov/nationsreportcard/ngt).